 The Youth Intervention Programs Association (YIPA) recognizes the greatness in all youth workers.
 To shine a bright light on the value of youth workers and the strong allies who support them, our Youth Intervention Hall of Fame features their amazing work through the Friends of Youth Leadership Award.

 You – our members – nominate your top performers for the Friends of Youth Leadership Award.
 YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award.

 The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth positively develop their unique skills and talents.
 Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected official, or even a young person themselves.
-Nominations are typically accepted between October 15 and November 15 each year and the winners are presented their awards at the Annual Meeting of the Association on the first Friday in December.
+Nominations are accepted roughly between mid-October through mid-November annually and the winners are inducted into the Hall of Fame at the Annual Meeting of the Association on the first Friday in December.
 Remember, you must be a current YIPA member to submit a nomination.

 We honor the 2018 Friends of Youth Leadership Award winners